Q: I no longer need one of my team members. What do I have to pay in the case of a redundancy?

 The minimum redundancy payment is outlined in Section 119 (2) of the Act and ranges from zero weeks to 16 weeks dependent on the employee’s length of continuous service and the size of the organisation.

 Note, if your employees are covered by an industrial instrument other than the Fair Work Act 2009, such as an Enterprise Agreement, you will need to refer to that document for correct entitlements.
 Also, where the individual’s employment agreement states an entitlement over the minimum standard, you will need to ensure they receive the higher amount.

 Redundancy processes can be very complex and if executed poorly (or unlawfully), they can have negative consequences.
 Industryus HR strongly advises employers seek external advice from a HR professional prior to carrying out redundancies.
-Call us on 1300 15 10 11 if you require assistance.
+Call us on 1300 15 10 11 or click here if you require assistance.